 I may not be able to offer you a crystal ball or a Delorean that can travel into the future.
-But by tracking these four metrics you can not only monitor reps’ activities, but the outcome of those activities.
-The result: intelligent revenue predictions that will impress any executive or board member.
+But by tracking these four metrics from our recent guide to sales analytics, you can not only monitor reps’ activities, but the outcome of those activities.
+The result: intelligent revenue predictions that will impress any executive or board member!

 Lots of sales managers are tracking how many dials their reps are making.
 But, as a data-driven sales manager, you know that activity isn’t always as important as efficiency.
 If you want to discover how efficient your reps are, start by tracking the percentage of dials that result in connections.
 This is your first step on the road to predicting how activities will influence outcomes.
 Once you notice a rep that isn’t efficiently connecting with prospects, take a deeper dive.
 Remember that time of day, voicemail skills and a rep’s dialing technology can all play a role in how many dials actually result in prospects picking up the phone.

 Another crucial outbound efficiency metric is dials to appointment ratio.
 You may have reps that are having more conversations each day than a bank teller.
 But an SDR is only successful if those conversations yield results.
 So if you have reps that are connecting with a lot of leads but not booking enough meetings, it’s important to drill down and listen to call recordings in order to identify ways that those reps can improve their pitch.

 As far as I’m concerned, this is the golden metric for sales development teams.
 Knowing how many dials it takes a rep to create an opportunity gives deep insight into exactly how busy each rep needs to be to hit his or her numbers.
 It shows which SDRs are pulling their weight.
 It also helps you determine how many SDRs you need to hire to create an acceptable amount of opportunities for your account executives to work.